-Step Eight (Process A), the Administrative Conference is conducted; the Adjudicator sends outcome letters and appeal information to both parties.
-The parties are then given five days to submit an appeal.
-The appeal information is then sent to the appropriate college official for final resolution.
+Step Eight, the Administrative Conference is conducted; the Adjudicator sends outcome letters and appeal information to both parties.
+The parties are then given ten days to submit an appeal.
+The appeal information is then sent to the respective campus president for final resolution.